-Still, fan though I am, I can't bring myself to buy the stock at its current valuation (for starters, I don't think its declining growth justifies a P/E ratio over 50).
+Still, fan though I am, I can't bring myself to buy the stock at its current valuation (for starters, I don't think its declining growth justifies a P/E ratio in the high 30s).

 When it comes to investing in individual stocks, it just makes sense that companies trading well below their "intrinsic value" are extremely attractive.
-Beyond that, I like fellow Fool Philip Durell's philosophy of finding firms with lengthy track records at generating plenty of free cash flow (FCF).
-This methodology has generated market-beating returns for his Inside Value newsletter.
+Beyond that, I like fellow Fool Philip Durell's philosophy of finding firms with lengthy track records at generating plenty of free cash flow (FCF) -- cash from operations minus capital expenditures.

-On that front, Google's FCF track record is too short -- particularly when the market boasts the likes of Wyeth
+On that front, Google's FCF track record is too short -- particularly when the market boasts stalwarts such as Anheuser-Busch

 Admittedly, those names don't have quite as much "sex appeal" as Google.
-But if that's the profile you're after, you could always consider the likes of Dell
+But if that's the profile you're after, you could always consider the likes of Cisco

 To be sure, just because a company makes it through a set of quantitative screens doesn't mean it's a slam-dunk investment.
 There's more to ferreting out value than just number-crunching, after all.
 That's why I'm a big fan of Philip's newsletter service.

-Each month, he whittles down the investment universe to just those companies that meet his stringent quantitative requirements and measure up when it comes to more qualitative factors (such as managerial acumen and a laser-like focus on creating value for shareholders) as well.
+Each month, he whittles down the investment universe to just those companies that meet his stringent quantitative requirements and measure up when it comes to more qualitative factors (such as managerial acumen and a laser-like focus on creating value for shareholders).